ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/directives-dynamic-template-url.md

 ## Solution

-Inside a directive `templateUrl` cannot only take a string but also a function. the function has the element and the attributes as parameters.
+Inside a directive, `templateUrl` cannot only take a string but also a function.
+The function has the element and the attributes as parameters.

-In the following example we dynamically fill a textarea with two different templates which are loaded dynamically.
-We write a directive which named 'prefill' which takes the name of the template as argument.
+In the following example, we dynamically fill a textarea with two different templates which are loaded dynamically.
+We write a directive which is named 'prefill'.
+This takes the name of the template as argument.

 <<(code/directives-dynamic-template-url/index.html)